wtrocki/ts-client-atlas/README.md

-#  Client Template
+#  Atlas Client for typescript

 > NOTE: This project is just experiment.
 It should not be used by general public

-Generate various clients using OpenAPI generator.
+Generated typescript client for atlas.

 ## Contents